-5 Performance-Based Planning and Programming
+5. Performance-Based Planning and Programming

-Performance-based planning was first emphasized in the 2012 transportation funding authorization bill, Moving Ahead for Progress in the 21st Century (MAP-21), and is continued through the current Fixing America's Surface Transportation Act (FAST Act).
+Performance-based planning was first emphasized in the 2012 transportation funding authorization bill, Moving Ahead for Progress in the 21st Century (MAP-21), continued through the Fixing America's Surface Transportation Act (FAST Act), and the current transportation funding authorization bill the Infrastructure Investment and Jobs Act (IIJA) or Bipartisan Infrastructure Law (BIL).
 The bills direct the use of a performance-based planning and programming (PBPP) process to form strategic transportation investment decisions with a focus on achieving performance outcomes.
 A PBPP process can serve to encourage progress toward the region's desired multimodal transportation system in addition to its link to national goals.
 Through data collection and monitoring of the transportation system's performance, transportation agencies can strategically allocate resources to critical need areas.
 Investing in projects based on their ability to meet established goals is a key element of a PBPP process.